kvietmeier/Terraform/vastdata/view_template/README.md

 ## VAST Data Terraform Template: Views, Policies & Block Storage

 This repository is Terraform template for Views, View Policies, and Block Storage.
-It contains the complete schema definition cross referenced with the default settings.
+It contains the complete schema definition from swagger cross referenced with the Terraform resources in the latest provider docs.

 It is not intended for use "as is" it is designed as a template and reference.

 ---

 ## Table of Contents